-If you feel you’re struggling to find “big news” to promote your B2B company, it’s time for some deep digging.
-Even if you currently aren’t launching new products, your company is still newsworthy to your B2B audience.
+If you’re struggling to find “big news” to promote your B2B company, it’s time for some deep digging.
+Even if you’re not currently launching new products, your company is still newsworthy to your B2B audience.
 It just takes some introspection into your company’s capabilities ‒ and some creativity.
-There is always something to refresh and share with your customers, prospective clients and trade media.
+There is always something to share with your customers, prospective clients and trade media.
 Here are some tips:

 Launch a Specialized Group